-I grew up in a town of about 150 people about 3 hours east from here, and I absolutely loved going to school.
+I grew up in a town of about 200 people about 3 hours east from here, and I absolutely loved going to school.
 I lived on a farm, so going in to school everyday was exciting.
-I loved learning.
-I used to ask so many questions of my teachers.
-I was that kid bursting to answer every question, getting into every extension class and staying around during lunch to use the resources instead of playing outside.
-Back then, the town had a pretty even split population of Aboriginal and Non-Aboriginal people.
-We all grew up alongside each other.
 Some of my earliest memories are of learning Noongar slang - shouting ‘Balay!’ to put people off as they kicked the footy- telling scary stories about the mamari (a kind of bad spirit) and learning how to do a corroboree.
-We were all kids and it was straightforward: we were friends, and we were all going through the same thing.
+Oh, if you’re wondering, Balay is a slang word meaning 'look out'.

 As an adult visiting my hometown, it doesn’t ring of the same innocence and joy as it did when I was younger, or at least as it does in my memory.
-All the comings and goings of people and families over the years as well as many other factors has left the community fractured and in many ways, lifeless.
-I see this shift happening in many communities - and not just rural or remote ones.
+There is a shift happening in many communities - not just rural or remote ones.
 It’s something that is happening on even the smallest of scales.
-Our school communities, our friendship groups even - they are different places as adults.
+Our school communities, friendship groups even - they are different places as adults.
 They are filled with complexity and things to navigate, politics and emotions.
 For many people, both Aboriginal and Non-Aboriginal, this becomes our reality.

-My interest in community development has largely sprung from that.
-It’s been peaked over time by different events and experiences for sure - but I believe it is something that has always been within me.
-I am tormented by how we define ourselves as Australians.
+My interest in community development sprung from my early experience and has been piqued over time by different events and experiences.
+I’m tormented by how we define ourselves as Australians.
 I often find it too difficult to see the ‘fair go’, the common sense, the grounded nature that I once did and that I know is there somewhere.
-It dismays me to know that in many cases, the relationships I enjoyed so much with my Aboriginal counterparts as a kid would now be riddled with an inability to communicate across barriers that, over time, have been inflicted upon us, often without our realisation or acknowledgement.
+It dismays me to know that in many cases, the relationships I enjoyed so much with my Aboriginal counterparts as a kid would now be riddled with an inability to communicate across barriers that, over time, have been inflicted upon us, often without our permission, realisation or acknowledgement.
+My Aboriginal primary school sweetheart, for example, who kissed me on the cheek behind the tennis courts in Year 7, and whose last name I was too ashamed to share with my high school friends upon getting to Perth.
+I’ve reencountered him in adult life and since working in the reconciliation space, and don’t know how I could ever have allowed myself to be convinced that our friendship was something to be ashamed of.

 As a young person, how we come to identify as Australians in the future is incredibly important to me.
 I do what I do because I believe that all Australians are deeply and negatively impacted by the fractured relationship between Aboriginal and Non-Aboriginal Australians, and that our freedom, happiness and success is bound up in that, unable to be fully realised.